OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 # Data pin is GPIO 1, serial clock pin is GPIO 2, Latch pin is GPIO 3
 shiftRegister = shiftRegister(1,2,3)

-# Signal interrupt handler to safely exit when Ctrl-C is pressed
+# Signal interrupt handler to exit after the animation has finished when Ctrl-C is pressed
 def signal_handler(signal, frame):
     global interrupted
     interrupted = True